 Behaviour Help Web Based App

-Using the evidence-based approach of Positive Behaviour Support (PBS), the Behaviour Help web-based app allows users to put together a comprehensive individual behaviour support plan for a child with emotional and behavioural difficulties (EBD).
+Using the evidence-based approach of Positive Behaviour Support (PBS), the Behaviour Help web-based app allows users to put together a comprehensive individual behaviour support plan to positively guide the individual with emotional and behavioural difficulties (EBD).

-This behaviour support plan can be put in place to manage and prevent challenging behaviours exhibited by a child with EBD and ultimately improve their lives, and the lives of those who support them.
+This behaviour support plan can be put in place to manage and prevent challenging behaviours exhibited by the individual with EBD and ultimately improve their lives, and the lives of those who support them.

 How does the Behaviour Help web-based app work?

-The Behaviour Help app guides users through three distinct phases of behaviour management: Assess, Prevent and Manage.
+The Behaviour Help app guides users through three distinct phases of behaviour support: Assess, Prevent and Manage.

-The Manage stage guides users through a series of questions to profile how the child’s challenging behaviour escalates.
-For each question asked, the app provides a comprehensive list of effective responses and strategies to safely defuse and deescalate the situation in the least disruptive manner.
-Once all questions have been answered, the Behaviour Help app produces a Behaviour Management Plan, which details the individual’s escalation profile, and what strategies have been chosen to deescalate challenging behaviour.
+The Manage stage guides users through a series of questions to profile how the individual’s challenging behaviour escalates.
+For each question asked, the app provides a comprehensive list of effective responses and strategies to safely defuse and de-escalate the situation in the least disruptive manner.
+Once all questions have been answered, the Behaviour Help app produces a Behaviour Management Plan, which details the individual’s escalation profile, and what strategies have been chosen to de-escalate challenging behaviour.

-All documents produced are saved in the app as downloadable, ready-to-print PDFs that can be shared with other people in the child’s support network and edited as required.
+All documents produced are saved in the app as downloadable, ready-to-print PDFs that can be shared with other people in the individual’s support network and edited as required.

 Who can use the Behaviour Help web-based app?

-The Behaviour Help web-based app is a valuable tool for childcare centres, preschools, primary/secondary schools, disability services, child and youth services … anyone supporting children of all ages with emotional and behavioural difficulties.
+The Behaviour Help web-based app is a valuable tool for parents, childcare centres, preschools, primary/secondary schools, disability services, child and youth services … anyone supporting individuals with emotional and behavioural difficulties.